-We ELA teachers present writing, grammar, literary, and speech terms to students.
-Phew.
+We ELA teachers present writing, grammar, literary, and rhetorical devices to students.
 Lots of information!

 The bulletin board needn’t be overwhelmed with decorations!
 Why not create a simple border, type straight-forward definitions, and print definitions or expectations?
 Students can read this information as they have time, and this will reinforce your messages.

 My favorite bulletin board for high school students is one that students make.
 When I work on vocabulary and grammar together, we practice words in a variety of ways.
 Sure, I want students to know the definition and the part of speech, but I also want them to use those words in their own writing, to understand the connotation, and to form varying versions.